company-starter/company-starter/README.md

 # company-starter
-An awesome starter for Full Stack JS companies
+An awesome starter for Full Stack JS companies with best practises for all your projects

 ## Technos we ❤️